 Explore the diverse beauty and historical sites of Salalah during this half-day visit to the Garden City.

 Depart the pier for the scenic drive through Salalah and its surrounding areas.
-Along the way, you will see the contrast between the lush vegetation of the Garden City and the barren, bleak landscape of the desert. begins with a visit to the new Grand Mosque.
-His Majesty Sultan Qaboos bin Said issued instructions for building making it the largest mosque.
-The invested patronage of His Majesty Sultan Qaboos, accompanied by his instructions to the team overseeing the project at the Diwan of the Royal Court, has endorsed the spiritual and architectural role of the Grand Mosque in marked tribute to the distinguished and noble Islamic heritage.
+Along the way, you will see the contrast between the lush vegetation of the Garden City and the barren, bleak landscape of the desert.
+Your first stop is the new Grand Mosque.
+His Majesty Sultan Qaboos bin Said issued instructions for the building, making it the largest mosque.
+The invested patronage of His Majesty Sultan Qaboos, accompanied by his instructions to the team overseeing the project at the Diwan of the Royal Court, has endorsed the spiritual and architectural role of the Grand Mosque in marked tribute to Islamic heritage.

 From here, your drive will continue on to the Al Balid archaeological site.
 Upon arrival, you will visit the frankincense tree and learn how it is extracted.
 A visit will also be made to the museum located inside the archaeological site to view ancient paintings and writings from the Dhramut Dynasty, displays of old coins of Maria Theresa and ornaments of Bedouin tribes.